rainnfx/Matteo-s-Palm-Tree/README.md

 ## Credits 😎

-I would like to give credit to MrGigi (https://mrgigi.me) for his site which I took some inspiration from the design of the site.
+I would like to give credit to MrGigi (https://mrgigi.me) amd Brittany Chang (https://brittanychang.com) since I took some inspiration on the design from their sites.

 ## License and Use 📜